bediger4000/vigenere-ciphering-deciphering/README.md

     $ GOPATH=$PWD go build vigkeyguess
     $ ./vigkeyguess -N 127 -l 5 -r ciphertext

 The example finds the most likely 5-byte-long key for a file named "ciphertext", for a 127-value (values 0 - 126) alphabet.
 The longer the file the more accurate the guess will be.

+`vigkeyguess` divides the input file into keylength number of bins by counting off bytes: every Nth byte goes in bin N.
+`vigkeyguess` finds a "rotation" for each bin that maximizes the number of valid ASCII characters for that bin.
+A rotation is a value that gets added to each of the bytes in a bin, modulo alphabet size.

 Output is in a format suitable for use in the `shift` program from above, with -u flag.